trovu/trovu/Shortcut-URLs.md

 - Hours and minutes can be separated by `.` or `:`.
 - It is allowed to only provide an hour.
 - Relative hours work, too.
-- With the attribute `output`, an output format based on [momentjs's format](https://momentjs.com/docs/#/parsing/string-formats/) can be specified.
+- With the attribute `output`, an output format based on [dayjs's format](https://day.js.org/docs/en/display/format) can be specified.
 Defaults to `HH:mm`.

 Example input | Example output | Explanation
 ---|---|---